The Referral Hit The Front Desk At 4:58 PM. Another Specialist Made The Next Step Easier.

 Specialty-clinic demand is not evenly distributed.
 It spikes when referral offices are active, when patients can finally call on a break, and when the coordinator team is already handling prep, messages, existing patients, and schedule movement.
 If the system only works when the clinic has spare capacity, it is not really a system.

-The 90-Day Installation: Capture, Route, Recover
+The Core Protocol Launch: Capture, Route, Recover

 Capture